Piokor/msgStats/README.md

   2.1.
 On fb, go to settings -> Your Facebook Information -> Download a copy of your information 2.2.
 SET FORMAT TO JSON
   2.3 Quality can be low
   2.4.
-Only the  "Messages" options has to be ticked 2.5.
+Only the  "Messages" options is necessary
+  2.5.
 Click "Create File"
   2.6 Wait an hour or so
   2.7 Repeat p.
 0.1, check if there is new file in "Available files"